mythaxis/mythaxis.github.io/content/issue-24/Snow Over Interstate 80.md

-I glared at the robin, startled out of my gloomy reverie.
+{{<glyph>}}I{{</glyph>}} glared at the robin, startled out of my gloomy reverie.
 “Since when do *you* talk?”

 Wonderland sounds like it's going to be, well, wonderful , but if you've been paying attention to all the stories from your childhood, half the creatures in it are often having a pretty bad time.
 Feathered smartarses aren't necessarily a help.
 Sometimes they're responsible.

 This one fluttered his wings, gesturing at our surroundings.
 “You’re Jack Frost, fairy-tale character turned hitman, taking a walk in the snow-covered pine woods behind Uncle Tom’s cabin, and you’re querying me about *realism*?”

 “Point taken.”
 I frowned.
 “But song lyrics?
 How do they qualify as classical *anything*, let alone literature?”